 Department of Cognitive Science

-The Department of Cognitive Science carries out undergraduate teaching, higher degree research training and research in a wide range of domains of cognitive science including belief formation, collective cognition, language, memory, perception in action and reading.
+The Department of Cognitive Science carries out undergraduate teaching, higher degree research training and research in a wide range of domains of cognitive science including Belief formation, Collective cognition, Hearing, audition and cognition, Language, Language acquisition, Perception in action and Reading.

 We offer exceptional learning opportunities for students interested in how the mind and brain work through our undergraduate units and major, as well as Master of Research (MRes) and PhD programs in cognitive and brain sciences.

 During your studies, you can also enrol in one of our PACE units to gain hands-on experience in your field.
 We also offer People and Planet units to students outside of the department and faculty.
 More information on these units can be found in the handbook.

 The Department of Cognitive Science offers a range of undergraduate units and an undergraduate major that give you the opportunity to explore how the mind and brain work – one of the greatest open scientific challenges for the 21st Century.

 Our major in Cognitive and Brain Sciences will give you the opportunity to pursue a flexible program of coursework and acquire strong research skills in neuroscience, psychology, computer science, linguistics, philosophy, biology and anthropology.
 The major offers an optimal combination of intellectual breadth and depth, giving you exposure to foundational and cutting-edge research on a diverse range of challenging and engaging topics including perception, attention, action, memory, language, decision making, and the brain and information-processing systems that support these capacities.

 MRes students will gain core knowledge in their specific research area as well as the broader fields of cognitive and brain sciences.
 In addition, students will gain intensive research experience while pursuing individual research projects under the supervision of a member of the Department.